 Banks in Mexico require that you get life insurance that covers the loan amount.

-If you earn in USD or CAD, then borrowing in pesos can be an attractive option, especially if you expect the peso to depreciate a condition that would result in an overall lower payment over the long term.
+If you earn in USD, then borrowing in pesos can be an attractive option, especially if you expect the peso to depreciate a condition that would result in an overall lower payment over the long term.

 4. Financing with your 401K/RRSP using a self-directed IRA with USD